urbanairship/urbanairship-cordova/README.md

             <resource-file src="UACustomNotificationCategories.plist" />
        </platform>

-4. *(Android Only)* Add a reference to your google-servies.json file, for configuring FCM (parallel to config.xml):
+4. *(Android Only)* Add a reference to your google-servies.json file, for configuring FCM (assuming it is parallel to config.xml in your project directory):

        <platform name="android">
             ...